-Chris Grover and Nicole Addimando's Kids Now: Where Are They Today?
+Where Are Nicole Addimando and Chris Grover's Kids Now?

 CBS’s ’48 Hours: The Case Against Nicole Addimando’ explores the life and slaying of Christopher Grover, along with highlighting how his then live-in girlfriend was charged, arrested, and convicted of his murder.
 In the fall of 2017, Chris, his partner Nicole, and their two children were residing in a three-bedroom basement apartment in east Poughkeepsie, in upstate New York, when Nicole shot and killed the father of her children as he slept on the couch.

 Nicole never once denied pulling the trigger, admitting to the fact back on September 28, 2017, itself.
-But she maintains that she did it because Chris was physically, mentally, and emotionally abusive towards her.
-Nicole killed him, she says, in self-defense because she was afraid for her life, along with that of her children.
-However, who knew that by her actions, Nicole would end up far away from the very people she wanted to keep safe and by her side.
+Yet she maintains she did so because Chris was physically, mentally, and emotionally abusive toward her.
+Nicole killed him, she says, in self-defense since she was afraid for her life, along with that of her children.
+However, owing to her extreme actions, Nicole actually ended up far away from the very people she always wanted to keep safe and by her side.

-Nichole and Chris met and began their relationship back in 2008, shortly after they both graduated high school.
-And while he chose a career as a gymnastics coach, she, having an affinity towards kids, decided to work as a preschool teacher.
+Nichole and Chris met and began their relationship in 2008, shortly after they both graduated high school.
+And while he chose a career as a gymnastics coach, she decided to work as a preschool teacher due to her affinity towards kids.
 Thus, when she fell pregnant with their firstborn, Ben, in 2012, the couple mutually agreed that Nicole would leave her job to raise him.
-Two years later, that extended to their second child as well -, a daughter who they named Faye.
+Two years later, this extended to their second child as well, a daughter who they named Faye.

-Where Are Nichole Addimando and Chris Grover’s Children Now?
+Where Are Nichole and Chris’ Children Now?

 When Nicole was charged and arrested for murdering her boyfriend in 2017, her children were given to her sister, Michelle Horton, for care.
-And now, more than three years later, Michelle, a single mother of a boy herself, has permanent custody of them.
+And now, more than five years later, the single mother of a boy herself, has permanent custody of them.
 Residing in New York, she is raising all three kids by herself and is determined to help her sister, an alleged victim of abuse, gain back her freedom.
-According to her social media profile, Michelle, a former creator of Early Mama and a current employee of Omega Institute, is managing to do all this with the help of the website called We Stand With Nikki and a fundraiser.
+According to her social media platforms, Michelle, the founder/former creator of Early Mama and a current social media specialist at Omega Institute, is managing to do all this with the help of the website called We Stand With Nikki and a fundraiser.

-The GoFundMe page for the latter clarifies that all the money donated would go towards helping Michelle face the “tremendous financial challenge” of raising “3 children on her own,” which, of course, includes Ben, 7, and Faye, 5.
+The still-active GoFundMe page for the latter clarifies that all the money donated would go towards helping Michelle face the “tremendous financial challenge” of raising “3 children on her own,” which, of course, includes Ben and Faye.
 According to an update on the page, “the money is already being put to good use, with some of the funds going towards summer camp tuition for Ben and Faye.
 After being quarantined for months with their aunt Michelle, they are so excited to start doing activities and interacting with other children.”
+She’s also hoping to establish a new trust for the kids with these funds.
 All Ben, Faye, or their aunt are looking for now is support and well wishes.

 Read More: How Did Chris Grover Die?